 *Disclaimer - I am not a healthcare professional.
 This post is not intended to replace medical advice.
 This is my own personal experience and experiences that have been shared with me by others.
 If you have a knitting related injury/strain/pain you should seek the advice of a qualified medical professional.

-This is your annual reminder to take care of your hands this Giftmas knitting season!
+Now that Giftmas is less than 2 months away, and so many of us are racing against a gift knitting deadline, this is your annual reminder to take care of your hands this Giftmas knitting season!
 For many of us, this is our busy season as we knit as much as possible finish all the gifts as before the clock strikes midnight on the 24th.

 Here are some strategies to help you make sure that you and your hands survive December.
 There's also a cool infographic at the bottom of this post that demonstrates some helpful stretching techniques:

 Take a break: Knitting is meditative, I get it!
 When I’m in the zone I can contentedly knit along for hours on end, which usually results in a sore hand and wrist the next day.
 Remember to mindfully take breaks, walk away and find something else to do.
 Sometimes I knit by the inch (as in I will knit a certain number of inches then take a break), sometimes I knit with a time limit (as in I will change tasks in one hour, or after this episode or podcast).

 Stretch: Stretching helps.
 I find stretching to be especially effective when I do it in the evening or at bedtime since everything seems to seize up while I sleep.

 Warm water: Having a shower, a bath or even just washing some dishes in warm water seems to to help the pain and stiffness quite a bit.